 All of Rosenberg’s work paid off as the scene is unforgettable and is truly one of the sixties’ most provocative moments.
 Joy, clad in a tatty housedress with her cleavage clearly on display, holds the nozzle of the hose suggestively, squeezes the soap from the sponge and drenches her dress, and presses her bounteous bosom on the passenger-side window as she washes the roof putting on quite a tantalizing show for the frustrated prisoners.
 “I never had any inclination that this would be such a memorable role,” says Joy.
 “Except for being in a movie with Paul Newman, I never expected this part to be so notable and get the reaction it did.
 After seeing it at the premiere I was a bit embarrassed.
 Of all the things I’ve done people know me most from this film.”

 Unfortunately for movie audiences Joy never capitalized on the notoriety that the film brought her.
 After the movie was released she met film editor Jeff Gourson and they wed.
-American International Pictures wanted to sign Joy to a contract beginning with the lead role in The Young Animals (1968) but she declined as she was happy juggling bit roles (A Guide for the Married Man, Angel in My Pocket, Norwood) with her new marriage.
+American International Pictures wanted to sign Joy to a contract beginning with the lead role in The Young Animals (1968) but she declined as she was happy juggling bit roles (, Angel in My Pocket, Norwood) with her new marriage.